propiter/English-Learning/README.md

-# English Learning SaaS Backend
+# English Learning SaaS Backend - Production Ready

-A comprehensive backend system for an English conversational learning platform that integrates with Telegram and WhatsApp, providing AI-powered feedback and personalized learning experiences.
+A comprehensive, production-ready backend system for an English conversational learning platform that integrates with Telegram and WhatsApp, providing AI-powered feedback and personalized learning experiences.

 ## 🏗️ Architecture Overview

-The system is built with a modular architecture consisting of 6 main modules:
+The system is built with a modular, microservices-inspired architecture consisting of 6 main modules:

 ### 1. **User & Auth Core** (`/src/modules/users`)
 - User registration and profile management